sshaaf/sshaaf.github.io/content/post/2025-04-23-jakarta-tech-talk-LLM-apps-java.md

 We now have so much demo code on the topic that we cannot present all the variations in one hour.
 We are still building along as we learn [here](https://github.com/learnj-ai/llm-jakarta).

 Last October, I presented and was telling folks about LLMs and how to get started.
-Within six months, I the general understanding of LLMs seems to be way much higher.
+Within six months, the general understanding of LLMs seems to be way much higher.
 I cannot explain how exciting the journey to learning LLMs has become.
 I am sure many feel the same way.

 Therefore, this time, we gave a 7-minute presentation, basically trying to explain what it was.
 Then, for the rest of the 50 minutes, we did a demo, which we hope was enjoyable for the audience.